OlivierLD/raspberry-coffee/RESTTideEngine/README.md

 those skills are often redundant. `iOS`, `Android`, `JavaFx`, `Swing` all have UI rendering capabilities, but they're all totally different, and the learning curve for each of them is not always smooth.

-_**A solution**_ would be to write the UI part of your apllications using HTML.
+_**A solution**_ would be to write the UI part of the applications using HTML.
 Whatever OS runs on your laptop, tablet or smartphone (`Windows`, `MacOS`, `iOS`, `Linux`, `Android`, etc), you have a browser available, supporting `HTML5` (if it does not, you should really upgrade it).

-`HTML5` and `JavaScript` have been gaining a lot of momentum in the recent years, new frameworks Like `jQuery`, `ionic`, `ReactJS`, ...) appear every day, and provide really rich and nice UI.
+`HTML5` and `JavaScript` have been gaining a lot of momentum in the recent years, new frameworks like `jQuery`, `ionic`, `ReactJS`, ...) appear every day, and provide really rich and nice UI.

 My feeling would be to go down this route whenever possible, that would save a lot of efforts, and provide a pretty cool